nautobot/pynautobot/docs/basic/api.rst

 ======================

 The nautobot object returned above is the main entrypoint to interact with the Nautobot REST API.
-This object provides access to general information about the Nautobot system, and the core Apps and Plugins.
+This object provides access to general information about the Nautobot system, and the core :ref:`Apps <Terminology>` and :ref:`Plugins <Terminology>`.

-The core apps are:
+The core Apps are:

 * dcim
 * ipam